 - Open the downloaded Service Designer dmg file and drag the 'wMServiceDesigner' folder to the Application folder.

-- Run the wMServiceDesigner/setup.sh file.
+- Run the wMServiceDesigner/setup.sh file with Administrator access.

 - Go to the application Launchpad and run ServiceDesigner to launch webMethods Service Designer.